gauravsinha7/Covid-Social-Distancing/README.md

     ├── coco.names                         # Names of object from Microsoft COCO dataset (https://cocodataset.org/#home)
     ├── distance_detector.py               # Main file that compiles and runs for object detection ├── LICENSE                            # Default license added
     └── README.md                          # Description of the repository

 ```

+## To run the code use distance_detector.py with argument of video file